gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 See below for the complete list of [optional fields](#optional-fields).

+Note that this plugin is disabled while running `gatsby develop`.
+This way, actions are not tracked while you are still developing your project.
+Once you run `gatsby build` the plugin is enabled.
+Test it with `gatsby serve`.

 ## `<OutboundLink>` component

 To make it easy to track clicks on outbound links in Google Analytics,